virinchypanangipalli/OptusFrontEndAssignmentCode/README.md

 ![Screenshots](docs/4.png?raw=true '4')
 ![Screenshots](docs/5.png?raw=true '5')

-## Quick Start
+## How To Start

-Clone the repo git clone https://github.com/virinchypanangipalli/OptusFrontEndAssignmentCode.git Go to your project folder from your terminal
+1. Clone the repo `git clone https://github.com/virinchypanangipalli/OptusFrontEndAssignmentCode.git`
+2. Go to your project folder from your terminal
-Run: npm install or yarn install
+3. Run: `npm install` or `yarn install`
-After install, run: npm run start or yarn start
+4. After install, run: `npm run start` or `yarn start`
-It will open your browser(http://localhost:3000)
+5. It will open your browser(http://localhost:3000)

 ## Available Scripts